-With the sheer number of issues on a construction site, managing health & safety may seem like an overwhelming task.
+With the sheer number of issues on a construction site, managing health and safety procedures may seem like an overwhelming task.
 So where do you begin?

 A good place to start, especially if you’re unfamiliar with them, is to look at the health & safety regulations that are in place to help you manage your workplace.